 But the issue for the star beings was that they were left here after the experiment was abandoned.
 In order to be considered “normal”, star beings just tried to fit in.
 However, star beings living here have continually tried for thousands of years to do things from a human perspective, and it just doesn’t work.

 Star beings often have the feeling that they just don’t belong here.
 Or they have a craving to Go Home, like ET.
-I consider myself a star being, and from the time I was aged six, I would go out and stare at the stars and ask God to take me to heaven.
+I consider myself a star being, and beginning at aged six, I would go out and stare at the stars and ask God to take me to heaven.
 It wasn’t a morbid thought, rather a knowing that I didn’t belong here and that, somehow, I needed to return Home.
-That feeling of wanting to leave has been present my whole life.
+That feeling of wanting to Go Home has been present my whole life.

 Could you be a star being?
 Here are some differences: